jordanccox/jordanccox/README.md

 #### 🔧 What I'm working on...

 I have built a number of projects in vanilla JavaScript, React, and React + Redux.
 I'm most interested in backend development, unit testing, and system design.
 Currently, I'm building a full stack construction management application with Express and React.
-On the side,  I'm learning Go.
+On the side,  I'm learning Go and working on websites as a freelancer.
 You can check out my pinned projects to see some of the things I've built that I'm most proud of.